UltraxBlade's #febuilder-help FAQ

 • Show how much HP is healed with staves

-• Nullify move range of units with stationary AI is included with SkillSys, but is not available as a standalone Builder patch.
+• Nullify move range of units with stationary AI is included with SkillSys, but as of last time I checked is not available as a standalone Builder patch for some godforsaken reason.
 Its standalone non-SkillSys version can be found here and installed manually with Insert EA.

 • Set default text speed to fast